YBJ0000/YBJ0000/README.md

 ### 🧑‍💻 About Me

-Highly adaptable Full Stack Developer with DevOps proficiency, experienced in building and deploying scalable web applications using React, Node.js, Next.js.
-Skilled in modern development workflows with Git, Docker and cloud platforms such as AWS EC2.
-Excellent problem-solving and communication skills, with experience working in cross-functional teams to deliver high-quality solutions.
+Versatile Full Stack Developer with DevOps proficiency, experienced in building and deploying scalable web applications using React, Node.js and Next.js.
+Skilled in modern development workflows with Docker, CI/CD pipelines, and cloud platforms such as AWS EC2.
+Delivered multiple demo apps and real-world systems with strong problem-solving and communication skills in cross-functional teams.

 ---